software-mansion/live-compositor/docs/pages/guides/simple-scene.md

     }
     ```

     After receiving the response you can establish the connection and start sending the stream.
-Checkout [how to deliver input streams](./deliver-input.md) to learn more.
+Check out [how to deliver input streams](./deliver-input.md) to learn more.

     In this example we are using RTP over TCP, but it could be easily replaced by UDP.
   </TabItem>